beepbop-sdk/convex-cache/README.md

 1. In order for the Next.js cache to be revalidated, at least one user needs to be connected to Convex at the time when Convex data changes for a query.
 If at least one user is connected, the cache is updated for all subsequent users of that query.
 2. In no user is connected to Convex at the time Convex data changes for a query, the next request will serve stale data on `preloadQuery` (which will be instantly revalidated once the page connects to Convex again along with Next.js cache).

+### Other frameworks for server caching

+`convex-cache` currently offers adapter for Next.js.
+However, custom adapters can be built for other frameworks / patterns by leveraging code from the `core` folder in `convex-cache` source code.

 ## Setup